binhex/arch-qbittorrentvpn/README.md

 `id <username>`

-Due to issues with CSRF and port mapping, should you require to alter the port for the webui you need to change both sides of the -p 8080 switch AND set the WEBUI_PORT variable to the new port.
+Due to issues with CSRF and port mapping, should you require to alter the port for the webui you need to change both sides of the -p 8081 switch AND set the WEBUI_IQBIT_PORT variable to the new port.

-For example, to set the port to 8090 you need to set -p 8090:8090 and -e WEBUI_PORT=8090
+For example, to set the port to 8090 you need to set -p 8090:8090 and -e WEBUI_IQBIT_PORT=8090
 ___
 If you appreciate my work, then please consider buying me a beer  :D